openheartmind/WISDOM/admin/content_record.md

-# Content Record for proposals and applications
+# Content Record (proposals, applications, websites, etc)
-This document is intended to collect written content created for the WISDOM project.
-Anything can be recorded here, for example conference proposals, pitches, website text, grant applications etc. (personal introductions and requests for support should go [here](introductions.md) instead).
-Place newer contributions at the top, using two hashes to create a new title (## Example title), and three or four hashes to create subheadings if required (### Example subheading).
+Use this document to collect formal written content, such as conference proposals, website text, grant applications, etc. (informal introductions and requests for support should go [here](introductions.md) instead).
+Place newer contributions at the top, using two hashes to create a new title (## Example title), and three or four hashes to create subheadings where needed (### Example subheading).
 You can link websites by selecting the relevant text and pasting.

 ## Metascience 2025 application